Freshwater Ecosystems 2

 Drawing heavily on the expertise of professionals from not only within the University but from outside agencies (e.g. Natural Resources Wales(NRW) local consultancies), and taking advantage of the spectacular abundance and diversity of freshwater habitats in North Wales, this module will introduce students to streams and rivers to ponds, lakes and wetlands.

-Through field work and practical classes, students will gain an appreciation of the types of approaches, techniques and analytical tools employed by researchers and managers of lakes, rivers and wetlands.
+Through field work, students will gain an appreciation of the types of approaches, techniques and analytical tools employed by researchers and managers of lakes, rivers and wetlands.

 Students will consider the formation of freshwater systems, the chemical and physical factors of importance and how these affect the biological communities within and beyond them.
 Relationships between the different components of freshwater ecosystems will be explored.
 Different methods of classifying water bodies will be examined.